LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction: Methodology

-Due to the high spatial dimensionality of the input 2D images ($224 \times 224 \times 3$), it is not feasible to feed them directly into the transformer, which typically has a much lower dimensionality.
-Therefore we use a VGG16 \cite{simonyan2014very} model, pre-trained on ImageNet \cite{deng2009imagenet}, followed by $c$ additional units of convolutional layers to map images to a compact feature representation $\psi$, as in \cite{carion2020end, xie2020pix2vox++}.
-Each convolutional unit is followed by batch normalization and a ReLU activation.
-The pre-trained model weights are frozen during the training while the convolutional units are trained.
+\textbf{Backbone and Embedding:} Due to the high spatial dimensionality of the input 2D images ($224 \times 224 \times 3$), it is not feasible to feed them directly into the transformer, which typically has a much lower dimensionality.
+We use a VGG16 \cite{simonyan2014very}, pre-trained on ImageNet \cite{deng2009imagenet}, followed by $c$ additional convolutional layers to map images to a compact feature representation $\psi$, as in \cite{carion2020end, xie2020pix2vox++}.
+Each convolutional layer is followed by batch normalization and a ReLU activation.
+The VGG16 is frozen during training while the convolutional layers are trained.

 \emph{LegoFormer-M}: uses $c=3$ convolution blocks with a MaxPool after the second block with kernel size 2.
 The output features have size $\psi=8 \times 8 \times 64$ and are flattened and then projected using a single fully connected layer to obtain the input tokens for the transformer model.